Lee Edwards

-Lee Willard Edwards (born 1932) is an American academic and author, currently a fellow at The Heritage Foundation.
-He is a historian of the conservative movement in America.
+Lee Willard Edwards (December 1, 1932 – December 12, 2024) was an American academic and author and a fellow at The Heritage Foundation.
+He was a historian of the conservative movement in the United States.

-Background
+Early life and education

-Edwards was born in Chicago in 1932.
-Edwards says he was influenced by the politics of his parents, both anti-communist.
-His father Willard was a journalist for the Chicago Tribune.
+Edwards was born in South Side, Chicago, on December 1, 1932.
+Edwards said he was influenced by the politics of his parents, both anti-communist.
+His father Willard was a journalist for the Robert R. McCormick-owned Chicago Tribune.

-He holds a bachelor's degree in English from Duke University and a doctorate in political science from Catholic University.
-His dissertation was entitled Congress and the origins of the Cold War, 1946–1948.
+He earned a bachelor's degree in English from Duke University.
+Three decades later he received a doctorate in political science from the Catholic University of America.
+His 1986 dissertation was entitled Congress and the origins of the Cold War, 1946–1948.

 Career

 Edwards helped found Young Americans for Freedom (YAF) in 1960, and then worked for the YAF magazine New Guard as editor.
 In 1963, he became news director of the Draft Goldwater Committee.

-His publications include biographies of Ronald Reagan, William F. Buckley, Edwin Meese III and Goldwater, and a work of history, The Conservative Revolution: The Movement That Remade America and The Power of Ideas.
+His publications include biographies of Ronald Reagan, William F. Buckley, Edwin Meese, and Barry Goldwater, and a work of history, The Conservative Revolution: The Movement That Remade America and The Power of Ideas.

 He acted as senior editor for the World & I, owned by a subsidiary of Sun Myung Moon's Unification Church.

 Edwards was the founding director of the Institute on Political Journalism at Georgetown University and a fellow at the Harvard Institute of Politics.
-He is a past president of the Philadelphia Society and has been a media fellow at the Hoover Institution.
+He was a past president of the Philadelphia Society and was a media fellow at the Hoover Institution.